Michael F. Cohen

 Michael F. Cohen is an American computer scientist and researcher in computer graphics.
-He was a senior research scientist at Microsoft Research for 21 years until he joined Facebook Research in 2015.
+He is currently a Senior Fellow at Meta in their Generative AI Group.
+He was a senior research scientist at Microsoft Research for 21 years until he joined Facebook (now Meta) in 2015.
 In 1998, he received the ACM SIGGRAPH CG Achievement Award for his work in developing radiosity methods for realistic image synthesis.
 He was elected a Fellow of the Association for Computing Machinery in 2007 for his "contributions to computer graphics and computer vision."
 In 2019, he received the ACM SIGGRAPH Steven A. Coons Award for Outstanding Creative Contributions to Computer Graphics for “his groundbreaking work in numerous areas of research—radiosity, motion simulation & editing, light field rendering, matting & compositing, and computational photography”.

 Education

 Cohen attended Beloit College for his undergraduate degree, graduating with a BA in 1976 in art and Rutgers University with a BS in civil engineering in 1983.
 He received his master's degree in computer graphics from Cornell University in 1985.
 He received his PhD in computer science in 1992 from the University of Utah.